-Credits, 3 sem. hrs.
-Prerequisite(s): ART 315.
 Professional-level portfolio development projects in the graphic design field from concept to distribution with individual flexibility for professional development, for completion of professional-level portfolio for assessment and career planning.
 Special Emphasis on the synthesis of technical, functional, and aesthetic factors inherent in the graphic design process.
-Fee: (Extra \$15 lab fee) Course Designation: (S)
+Fee: (Extra lab fees) Course Designation: (S)